Krishnamurthy Subramanian: Chief economic advisor

 Subramanian was inducted into the Fifteenth Finance Commission's advisory council in May 2019.

 In articles published in The Times of India and Livemint titled, "Will Black Be Back?
 Why demonetisation will be revolutionary in India’s fight against corruption", and "Demonetisation: Are the poor really suffering?", respectively, Subramanian supported the Government of India's banknote demonetisation policy in 2016.

-In August 2022, Subramanian was appointed the Executive Director for India at the International Monetary Fund, for a period of three years.
+In August 2022, Subramanian was appointed the executive director for India at the International Monetary Fund, for a period of three years.
 He took over from Surjit Bhalla on 1 November 2022.
+He was removed by the Indian Government on 4 May 2025, six months before his term ended amidst disagreements over IMF datasets and allegations of impropriety related to his book promotion.